daniel-keogh/theory-algos-project/README.md

 }
 ```

 However, this sort of brute force attack wherein we try as many possible inputs in order to find a message corresponding to a given digest would require 2<sup>_L_</sup> evaluations, where **_L_** is the length of the digest (for SHA-512 that is 512 bits) [6].
-Such a technique can therefore be considered wildly impractical due to the length of time it would take to successfully find even just a single an input message, as explained in [7].
+Such a technique can therefore be considered wildly impractical due to the length of time it would take to successfully find even just a single input message, as explained in [7].
 (Although one should note that that particular example involved _collision attacks_ on SHA-256; preimage attacks on SHA-512 would take a considerably longer amount of time.)

 ### _How difficult is it to find a hash digest beginning with at least twelve zeros?_